omeka/omeka-s-developer/docs/themes/modifying_themes.md

 #### Displaying Resource Images

-When an Omeka S resource can be visually represented by an associated image, it possesses a primary media.
-Accessing a resource's primary media object looks like this:
+When an Omeka S resource can be visually represented by an associated image, it has a selection of usable thumbnails.
+Accessing a resource's thumbnail looks like this:

-`<?php $resourcePrimaryMedia = $resource->primaryMedia(); ?>`

-Once you have your media object, you may use media methods to control the rendering of the resource image.
-The most straightforward means of displaying the image is to use the render() method.

-`<?php echo $resourcePrimaryMedia->render(); ?>`
+`<?php echo $this->thumbnail($resource, 'thumbnailSize', [/* array of attributes */]); ?>`

 This produces HTML to display the primary media's default thumbnail: